Execution

 Features:

-• Flat Fee: 0.03% fee on output amount (goes entirely to protocol)
+• 0.03% fee on output amount (goes entirely to protocol)

 3. Using Calldata Directly from V2 Route